 Financial stability is an attainable goal – and FGCU can help

 There are many myths circulating about budgeting, let’s clear up a few common misconceptions.

 Budgeting = Denying yourself everything

 The reality is that budgeting provides balance.
-Cutting back in areas may be necessary, but not everything needs to be sacrificed.
+As a result, cutting back in areas may be necessary, but not everything needs to be sacrificed.
 A budget puts you in control of your finances.

 Budgeting requires an accounting background.

 Not true!
 Budgeting does require that you have a basic understanding of where your money goes and a determination to match your spending to your priorities.
 There are several simple ways to take control of your finances, such as using an envelope system.

 People end up in financial trouble because they spend too much.

 There are several reasons people end up in financial crisis: natural disasters, chronic medical conditions,

 uninsured medical expenses, unemployment, divorce and many other life events can severely affect